RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart1.md

 Before going to OpenShift console, we will repackage the Quarkus application for adding a PostgreSQL extension because Inventory service will connect to PostgeSQL database in production on OpenShift cluster.

-Add a `quarkus-jdbc-postgresql` extendsion via CodeReady Workspaces `Terminal`:
+Add a _quarkus-jdbc-postgresql_ extendsion via CodeReady Workspaces Terminal:

 `cd /projects/cloud-native-workshop-v2m1-labs/inventory/`

 `mvn quarkus:add-extension -Dextensions="jdbc-postgresql"`

-Quarkus supports the notion of `configuration profiles`.
-These allow you to have multiple configuration in the same file and select between then via a `profile name`.
+Quarkus supports the notion of _configuration profiles_.
+These allow you to have multiple configuration in the same file and select between then via a _profile name_.

 By default Quarkus has three profiles, although it is possible to use as many as you like.
 The default profiles are:

- * `dev` - Activated when in development mode (i.e. `quarkus:dev`)
+ * **dev** - Activated when in development mode (i.e. **quarkus:dev**)

- * `test` - Activated when running tests
+ * **test** - Activated when running tests

- * `prod` - The default profile when not running in development or test mode
+ * **prod** - The default profile when not running in development or test mode

 There are two ways to set a custom profile, either via the `quarkus.profile` system property or the `QUARKUS_PROFILE` environment variable.
 If both are set the system property takes precedence.
 Note that it is not necessary to define the names of these profiles anywhere, all that is necessary is to create a config property with the profile name, and then set the current profile to that name.

-Let's add the following variables in `src/main/resources/application.properties`:
+Let's add the following variables in _src/main/resources/application.properties_:

 ~~~shell
 %prod.quarkus.datasource.url=jdbc:postgresql:inventory